 © 2018 by the authors.
 This editorial introduces the special issue, entitled "Applications of Internet of Things", of Symmetry.
 The topics covered in this issue fall under four main parts: (I) communication techniques and applications, (II) data science techniques and applications, (III) smart transportation, and (IV) smart homes.
 Four papers on sensing techniques and applications are included as follows: (1) "Reliability of improved cooperative communication over wireless sensor networks", by Chen et al.; (2) "User classification in crowdsourcing-based cooperative spectrum sensing", by Zhai andWang; (3) "IoT's tiny steps towards 5G: Telco's perspective", by Cero et al.; and (4) "An Internet of things area coverage analyzer (ITHACA) for complex topographical scenarios", by Parada et al. One paper on data science techniques and applications is as follows: "Internet of things: a scientometric review", by Ruiz-Rosero et al. Two papers on smart transportation are as follows: (1) "An Internet of things approach for extracting featured data using an AIS database: an application based on the viewpoint of connected ships", by He et al.; and (2) "The development of key technologies in applications of vessels connected to the Internet", by Tian et al. Two papers on smart home are as follows: (1) "A novel approach based on time cluster for activity recognition of daily living in smart homes", by Liu et al.; and (2) "IoT-based image recognition system for smart home-delivered meal services", by Tseng et al.

-Hwang, FJ & Lin, BMT 2018, 'Survey and extensions of manufacturing models in two-stage flexible flow shops with dedicated machines', Computers & Operations Research, vol. 98, pp. 103-112.View/Download from: UTS OPUS or Publisher's site
+Hwang, FJ & Lin, BMT 2018, 'Survey and extensions of manufacturing models in two-stage flexible flow shops with dedicated machines', Computers & Operations Research, vol. 98, pp. 103-112.View/Download from: Publisher's site

 This study considers the manufacturing environments in which $m+1$ machines are configured as two-stage flexible flow shops with dedicated machines (F2DM).
 The F2DM scheduling problems arise naturally from practical production and fabrication systems, and they are classified into two categories, whose machine settings are antithetical to each other.
 In model 1, a single common bottleneck machine is installed at stage 1 and m parallel dedicated machines comprise stage 2.
 The second model has the m dedicated machines at stage 1 and the bottleneck machine at stage 2.
 Categorizing the literature according to the performance metrics, we survey the existing research results of the two models and propose several new solution procedures with improved computational complexity.
 The complexity results are summarized, and suggestions are made for future research.

-Czibula, OG, Gu, H, Hwang, FJ, Kovalyov, MY & Zinder, Y 2016, 'Bi-criteria sequencing of courses and formation of classes for a bottleneck classroom', Computers and Operations Research, vol. 65, pp. 53-63.View/Download from: UTS OPUS or Publisher's site
+Czibula, OG, Gu, H, Hwang, FJ, Kovalyov, MY & Zinder, Y 2016, 'Bi-criteria sequencing of courses and formation of classes for a bottleneck classroom', Computers and Operations Research, vol. 65, pp. 53-63.View/Download from: Publisher's site

 In this paper, the problem of class formation and sequencing for multiple courses subject to a bottleneck